 Whenever you refer to someone who practices a religion or religious sect since they too are proper nouns or adjectives that describe a proper noun.
 For example, you should capitalize the following people: Catholic, Jew, Muslim, Buddhist, or Protestant.

 Yes, you should always capitalize religious holidays since they are proper nouns.
-When referring to holidays such as Christmas, Easter, Hanukkah, Yom Kippur, Ramadan, or Eid Al-Fitr, you should capitalize the entire word.
+When referring to holidays such as Christmas, Easter, Hanukkah, Yom Kippur, Ramadan, or Eid Al-Fitr, you should capitalize the entire word or phrase.
+All words also should be capitalized when wishing a happy holiday (e.g., Happy Easter, Eid Mubarak, Happy Hanukkah, etc.).
 If you include the word “day” at the end, you should capitalize both the holiday name and “day” since “day” is part of the holiday name in this case.